 openclaw skills update —all

 Native installs land in the active workspace `skills/` directory.
-For shared skills across agents, place them in `~/.openclaw/skills/
+For shared skills across all local agents, use `openclaw skills install

-/SKILL.md`.
+/SKILL.md).
+If only some agents should see a shared install, configure agents.defaults.skillsoragents.list[].skills`.
 Some skills expect binaries installed via Homebrew; on Linux that means Linuxbrew (see the Homebrew Linux FAQ entry above).
-See Skills and ClawHub.
+See Skills, Skills config, and ClawHub.

 How do I use my existing signed-in Chrome with OpenClaw?